diggedypomme/Kindlefusion/README.md

 # Kindlefusion
 Tested on kindle4

 A setup to allow for generating images from kindle books with minimal interuption.
 Highlighting the text and then clicking ok will download and display an image using Stable Diffusion via StableHorde https://stablehorde.net/ .

-Now with extra feature creep of a mobile phone camera endpoint, and a gallery for viewing and selecting from previous images.
+Now with extra feature creep of:
+- Gallery to view and select past images
+- Upload box to show image
+- Manual search in Stable diffusion and Unsplash for a given search term
+- Mobile phone camera in the form of a local html file which passes an image directly to the kindle

 **Disclaimer: This project is a work in progress and may contain bugs or incomplete features.**
 Note that this version is set up to use Stablehorde, but I previously made it for use with local Automatic1111 and can look at merging that code if it is of interest